 Jack Grimston

 STUDENTS from middle-class

 families may be denied grants

 and cheap loans and be charged

-lapke tution fees under a "double whammy" to be considered
+lapke tutino fres under a "double whammy" to be considered

 by a government review of university funding.

 It could add nearly £7,000 a

 year to the cost of university for

 a student from a family with an

 income of £50,000 a year.

 The higher charges are being

 advocated after Lord Mandelson, the first secretary of state,

 announced £950m of cuts to

 higher education.
 Costs are

 expected to increase, whoever

 wins the general election.

 Lord Browne, the chairman

 of the government review, has

 the task of producing more

 of the government review, has

 the task of producing more

 of the government review, has

 the task of the control of the government review, has

 the task of the control of the government review, has

 the task of the control of the government review, has

 the task of the control of the government review, has

 the task of the control of the government review, has

 the task of the control of the government review, has

 the task of the control of the government review, has

 the task of the control of the government review, has

 the task of the control of the government review, has

 the task of producing more

 of the government review, has

+the task of the control of the government review, has

 the task of producing more

+noting the control of the government review, has

+the task of producing more

 of the government review, has

 the task of producing more

-notes to what critics claim are

-middle-class subsidies.
+of the government review.